• Skip to main content

 Ingredients

-• 4 eggs
+• 4 large eggs

 • 1 cup heavy cream

-• 1 ⅓ cups whole milk
+• 1 ⅓ cups whole milk or half and half

-• ¾ cup white sugar
+• ¾ cup granulated white sugar

 • 1 tablespoon vanilla extract

-• ⅛ teaspoon sea salt
+• ¼ teaspoon sea salt

-• ground nutmeg
+• ⅛ teaspoon ground nutmeg or more, if desired

 Instructions

 • Storage - Store in a sealed container or covered in the pie pan, in the fridge, for up to 4 days.
-Store in an airtight container, in the freezer, for up to 2 months.
+Store in an airtight container, in the freezer for up to 2 months.

-• Nutrition
+Nutrition

 Serving: 1slice | Calories: 331kcal | Carbohydrates: 32g | Protein: 6g | Fat: 20g | Saturated Fat: 10g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 120mg | Sodium: 433mg | Potassium: 143mg | Fiber: 1g | Sugar: 22g | Vitamin A: 622IU | Vitamin C: 1mg | Calcium: 87mg | Iron: 1mg

-« Cranberry and Orange Scones
+« Homemade Cranberry Orange Scones

 Valentine’s Easy Toffee Recipe »